-February 2010 Martha Johnson called ethics “a big issue for me,” Yet we find the GSA even used stimulus money to pay for part of the conference, and to celebrate their
+February 2010 Martha Johnson called ethics “a big issue for me,” Yet we find the GSA even used stimulus money to pay for part of the conference and to celebrate their

 use of stimulus money they hired clowns and a mind reader for entertainment.
-They must of felt that they were entitled to splurge because of the sacrifices they make as public servants.
+They must have felt that they were entitled to splurge because of the sacrifices they make as public servants.
 According to the report, one employee — just

 one! — argued that a team-building exercise devoted to charity should